contact@montessoriva.com

 A Foundation for Academic and Personal Growth

-Our PreK-K (Children’s House) program offers a rich, dynamic academic experience designed to cultivate independence, curiosity, and a lifelong love of learning.
-Within a calm, structured, and multi-age classroom environment, children learn mutual respect, develop personal responsibility, and thrive through opportunities for peer mentorship and collaboration.
+Our PreK–K (Children’s House) program offers a rich, dynamic learning experience thoughtfully designed to cultivate independence, curiosity, and a lifelong love of learning.
+Within a calm, structured, multi-aged classroom, children develop mutual respect, personal responsibility, and confidence through meaningful opportunities for peer mentorship and collaboration.

-The PreK-K curriculum provides a balanced blend of intellectual, practical, and creative learning experiences across five core areas:
+The PreK–K curriculum integrates intellectual, practical, and creative learning across five core areas:

 • Life Skills (Practical Life)